K7MDL2/KEITHSDR/SDR_RA8875/README.md

 ## 3/16/2021

     1. Display key now toggles spectrum DOT and BAR mode until we do something with the empty popup window.
-    2. New #define SCREEN_WIDTH to reduce the size of several FFT storage arrays to only what can be used.
-This is not fully tested yet and some instability has been observed.
+    2. New #define SCREEN_WIDTH to reduce the size of several FFT storage arrays to only what can be used. ***  NOTE: This is not fully tested yet and some instability has been observed.  ***
     3. VFOA/B display now firnmatted with dot notation (new format function)
-    4. Including SV1AFN Bandpass Filter board header file.
-Download from SV1AFN.com.
-This looks for the Adafruit_MCP23017_Arduino_Library which you can find using Arduino IDE Library Manager.
-If not using I2C then can modify things fo parallel interface.

 ## 3/15/2021